tidoust/web-features-standardization/README.md

 ### When was a feature introduced?

 Regardless of the above, data in `web-features` (and to some extent in BCD) does not say when a feature was introduced in a spec.
-It merely points at the unversioned URL of the specification.
+It often rather references the unversioned URL of a specification.
 The code maps such BCD keys to the current specification in the series (identified by the `currentSpecification` property in `web-specs`) when that happens.
-That current specification may not be the correct version at which the version was introduced.
+That current specification may not be the version at which the feature was introduced and stabilized.

 This can be problematic when multiple levels or versions of a specification exist at different maturity levels.